sib-swiss/biodiversity-bioinformatics/docs/course_material/day3/2_software.md

 **ggfortify package**

 * [Website](https://github.com/sinhrks/ggfortify)
-* There are no publication for the package itself but you can [cite it](https://github.com/sinhrks/ggfortify#referencecitation)
+* There are no publication for the package itself but you should still [cite it](https://github.com/sinhrks/ggfortify#referencecitation)
 * [Userguide](https://cran.r-project.org/web/packages/ggfortify/ggfortify.pdf)